Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/3_azure_ai_search.md

 ### 3.1 Create data source

-To create the Azure AI Search data source, we'll use:
+To create the Azure AI Search data source, we will use the following:

-- **subscription_id**: we'll be looking it up from the **.env** file
+- **subscription_id**: Retrieved from the **.env** file.
-- **resource_group_name**: we'll be looking it up from the **.env** file
+- **resource_group_name**: Retrieved from the **.env** file.
-- **storage_account_name**: we'll be looking it up from the **.env** file
+- **storage_account_name**: Retrieved from the **.env** file.
-- **index_name**: which is loaded as environment variable from prerequisites step when you run **source helper.sh**
+- **index_name**: Loaded as an environment variable during the prerequisites step when you run **source helper.sh**.
-- data source configuration template file, which is located under **bicep/helpers/datasource.json**
+- Data source configuration template file, located at **bicep/helpers/datasource.json**.

-Feel free open the file to have a closer look, either using the prefer editor of your choice, or by running the following command:
+Feel free to open the file to take a closer look, either with your preferred text editor or by running the following command:

 {{< copycode lang="bash" >}}
 cat bicep/helpers/datasource.json
 {{< /copycode >}}

-Observe that there is a resemblance between the variables listed above and placeholder values in all caps in the template file.
-We'll be using a helper funtion, which will replace the placeholder values with values from your **.env** configuration file and create the data source in your Azure AI Search.
+Observe that there is a resemblance between the variables listed above and the placeholder values in all caps within the template file.
+We'll be using a helper function to replace the placeholder values with the corresponding values from your **.env** configuration file and create the data source in your Azure AI Search.

 To create the data source, run the following command below.

 {{< copycode lang="bash" >}}
 bash ./helper.sh create-ai-search-data-source
 {{< /copycode >}}

 Let's validate that the data source was created successfully.
-In Azure portal, open the Azure AI Search resource and
+In the Azure portal, open the Azure AI Search resource and follow the steps below.

 - Click **Search management**, and after click **Data sources**
 - Validate that you see the new data source.